soyuz43/Cognitive-Warfare-A-Practical-Guide-for-Semiotic-Tacticians/0. Weapons/Meta-Structural Guides/Meta-Structural Overview of Weapons Field Guide - Illegal Weapons.md

 - [[Weapons Field Guide - Illegal Weapons]]

 ---

+# Meta-Structural Overview of Weapons Field Guide - Illegal Weapons

+---

+> To study these weapons is to risk internalization.
+>
+> These are not “tools” to be safely picked up and put down.
+They alter the carrier.
+To read this document without reflexive interrogation is to become what it names.

+---

 ### ✦ **Meta-Structural Overview**

 This document serves as an advanced operations manual for cognitive manipulation, detailing semiotic weapons that push beyond conventional ethical boundaries.
 Each entry includes: